nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 one)
 - It tells you very clearly what should happen given a condition
 - It tests only one path of execution of a method
+- It won't mock the whole universe to assert something

 **It is important to notice** that if your implementation contains if conditions, switch statements or loops, **they should all be explicitly covered with tests.** So early returns will always contain a test, for example.

-Again: is not about coverage, is about documenting.
+Again: **this is not about coverage, is about documenting.**

 Let me show you an example of confusing test: